Signs You Are Being Sabotaged At Work

 What is Undermining Behaviour at Work?

 Undermining behaviour at work is any action taken by a colleague or supervisor that is meant to harm your performance, reputation, or career progression.
 These actions are often subtle and covert, making it hard to identify them directly.
-Examples of undermining behaviour include belittling someone, spreading rumours, withholding important information, taking credit for your work, snitching and intentionally providing incorrect or misleading information.
+Examples of undermining behaviour include belittling someone, patronizing, spreading rumours, withholding important information, taking credit for your work, snitching and intentionally providing incorrect or misleading information.

 Gaslighting, where someone manipulates you into doubting your own perceptions and judgments, is also a common undermining tactic.